Kaili is a student of history and of WWI. She has researched BEF and Canadian battles and has visited WWI battle sites, including Gallipoli.

 Ottoman Entry Into WW1 Had Its Consequences

-After the Goeben and Breslau’s actions in the Black Sea, Russia declared war on Turkey November 2, 1914.
+After the Goeben and Breslau’s actions in the Black Sea, Russia declared war on Turkey on November 2, 1914.
 The very next day, the British ambassador departed Constantinople (Istanbul).
-Britain and France - part of the Entente Cordial - declared war on Turkey on November 5th.
+Britain and France - part of the Entente Cordial - declared war on Turkey on November 5.

 The New Front on the Gallipoli Peninsula